-As referenced in the introduction, several methods for the numerical computation of the eigenmodes of laser cavities have been developed and still are widely used.
-Most of them are based on the early work of Fox and Li, using a round-trip integral operator to compute the field distribution at a reference plane iteratively.
-The sampled field distributions are used to compute eigenvalues and modes in subsequent steps.
-Since it seems impossible to guarantee applicability and accuracy of this integral method in general, we have presented a new approach, which addresses a direct solution of the partial differential equation (1) by methods of finite element analysis.
+As referenced in the introduction, methods for the numerical computation of the eigenmodes of laser cavities developed so far are based on the early work of Fox and Li, using a round-trip integral operator to compute the field distribution at a reference plane iteratively.
+The sampled field distribution is used to compute eigenvalues and modes in subsequent steps.
+Since it seems not to be possible to guarantee applicability and accuracy of this integral method in general, we have presented a new approach, which addresses a direct solution of the partial differential equation (1) by methods of finite element analysis.
 Compared with the integral method, which can use data only at a single reference plane, the FEA approach allows for simultaneously involving the whole resonator domain into the numerical procedure.